myoung42/PropGrid/README.md

     python -m pip install -r requirements.txt

 To Run:
-    Relabel the excel columns per the list in the samplegrid.xlsx
+    -Relabel the excel columns per the list in the samplegrid.xlsx -If total enthalpy is given, copy it and label for both vapor and liquid enthalpy

     enter in terminal window:
     python propgrid.py